skayRimM/skayRimM/README.md

 # Hi, nice to see your!

 I am a Junior Front-End developer looking for a full-time position in a product company that's aimed at making both everyday life and business easier, more productive and user-friendly.
-I have sound knowledge of HTML, CSS, JavaScript, and React.
-Also, methodology when working in a team.
+I have sound knowledge of HTML, CSS, JavaScript, methodology when working in a team.
 I am a fast learner, responsible, and ready for challenging tasks.

 # How to reach me: